yag-im/scrapers/README.md

     MobyGames: https://www.mobygames.com/
     QuestZone: https://questzone.ru/

-The resulting output files can be used for internal SQL DB (only IGDB output is in use currently).
+The generated data files are used to initialize the [SQL DB](https://github.com/yag-im/sqldb).
+Currently, only the IGDB output is utilized for SQL DB initialization.

 ## Development

 ### Prerequisite

-Create folder for output data:
+Ensure that a data directory is available for storing the generated data:

-    mkdir -p ~/yag/data/scrapers
+    ~/yag/data/scrapers

-Generated data is used to initialize the [SQL Database](https://github.com/yag-im/sqldb).

-Create `.devcontainer/secrets.env` file:
+This directory will be mounted within the devcontainer as `/mnt/data`.

+Create a `.devcontainer/secrets.env` file (obtain the secret values from the respective websites):

     IGDB_CLIENT_ID=***VALUE***
     IGDB_CLIENT_SECRET=***VALUE***
     MOBYGAMES_API_KEY=***VALUE***

-- retrieve secret values from the relevant websites.

-Then simply open this project in any IDE that supports devcontainers (VSCode is recommended).
+Next, open this project in any IDE that supports devcontainers (VSCode is recommended).

-### Run scrapers
+### Run

+From devcontainers' terminal window, run:

     python run.py --target=igdb --index

+This will generate several CSV files in the `/mnt/data/igdb` directory, which can be used to initialize the SQL DB during local system setup.